Spider Mites on Coleus

 Symptoms

-- fine webbing tucked under leaves or between stems
+- fine webbing tucked under leaves or strung between adjacent stems

-- pale or yellow stippling breaking up the leaf pattern on top
+- pale or yellow stippling breaking up the leaf's color pattern when viewed from above

-- a dull, dust-coated look to the colorful foliage
+- a dull, dust-coated look to foliage that's usually vividly colored

-- a fine, sandy texture detectable on the colorful leaf surface when run lightly between two fingers
+- a fine, sandy texture detectable when a colorful leaf is run lightly between two fingers

 Causes